isinghrana/ai-starterkit-mymeds/chapter2/chapter2.md

 3. Fill out the Resource Group details

 	a.
-Enter name for the Resource Group
+Enter name for the Resource Group of your choice

 	b.
 Selct Region closest to you